thubregtsen/qhack/README.md

 Finally there are directories
 * `data/` for data (no, really!)
 * `images/` for the images that are produced by the notebooks in the home directory.
-* `src/` for some source code like helper functions
+* `src/` for some source code like helper functions, dataset generation etc.
+* `style/` for reference files to be used in calls to the python package [RSMF](https://github.com/johannesjmeyer/rsmf)